vmchale/ats-concurrency/README.md

 ## Installation

-Add the appropriate Dhall expression to your dependencies:
+Add the appropriate library to your dependencies:

 ```dhall
 dependencies = [ "concurrency" ]